 The Last Supper painting is a fresco created on a wall of a convent in the Italian city of Milan.
 It was commissioned by da Vinci’s patron Ludovico Sforza, Duke of Milan. as part of the renovation of the Santa Maria delle Grazie church.

-The painting depicts a scene from the last supper, more specifically the moment that Jesus mentioned to his apostles that one of them will betray him.
+The painting depicts a scene from the Last Supper, more specifically the moment that Jesus mentioned to his apostles that one of them would betray him.

 Da Vinci used an experimental substance to create the painting, and this didn’t work out too well.
 Hardly anything remains of the original painting, and it has been restored multiple times by various artists.